pkiraly/pkiraly.github.io/about.md

 <!-- span id="badgeCont105"><script type="text/javascript" src="https://publons.com/mashlets?el=badgeCont105&rid=AAW-9289-2021"></script></span -->

-## About me
+## Sponsors

-My name is Péter Király, and I am a software developer, analyst.
-My main interests are publishing and searching large text corporas in the web, and the new ways of web presence of cultural heritage (mainly library and archival materials with special focus on semantic web technologies).
+Thanks to
+* [GWDG](http://gwdg.de) for supporting my research in different ways,
+* to [Europeana](https://europeana.eu) and [eTRAP](https://www.etrap.eu/) research group for using their computers,
+* to JetBrains s.r.o. for [IntelliJ IDEA](https://www.jetbrains.com/idea/) community licence,
+* to [British Library](https://www.bl.uk/), [KBR, the Belgian National Library](https://kbr.be) and [Gemeinsamer Bibliotheksverbund](https://www.gbv.de/) for supporting the developments of [QA catalogue](https://github.com/pkiraly/metadata-qa-marc) and for [Deutsche Digitale Bibliothek](https://www.deutsche-digitale-bibliothek.de/) for supporting the developments of [Metadata Quality Assessment Framework](https://github.com/pkiraly/metadata-qa-api),
+* to developers of Open Source software packages, and infrastructure services I used in the research, and
+* to Open Data publishers for their data.

 You can reach me via the methods listed in the [contact page](/contact).

-## Sponsors

-Thanks to [GWDG](http://gwdg.de) for supporting my research in different ways, to [Europeana](https://europeana.eu) and [eTRAP](https://www.etrap.eu/) research group for using their computers, to JetBrains s.r.o. for [IntelliJ IDEA](https://www.jetbrains.com/idea/) community licence, to developers of Open Source software packages, and infrastructure services I used in the research, and to Open Data publishers for their data.